gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

         obj.connectPorts()
 ```

-This means that well you call m5.instantiate first all the `SimObjects` are created (i.e. their C++ constructors are called) and then all the port connections are created.
+This means that well you call m5.instantiate first all the `SimObject`s are created (i.e. their C++ constructors are called) and then all the port connections are created.
 If you don't know what a `Port` is already, don't worry.
 We will get to that in the later slides.
-For now, think of ports as a facility for `SimObjects` to send each other data.
+For now, think of ports as a facility for `SimObject`s to send each other data.

 ---
 <!-- _class: small-code -->